jasper-th-wang/Basic_Webpage_Guide/docs/task1.md

 # Setting up your webpage project

-## What you’ll be doing in this section

 This section will show you how to set up a basic webpage project.
 You will make an HTML file to detail the basic **structure** of your webpage, and a CSS file to give your webpage **style**.
 You will then link your HTML and CSS files and verify that your CSS styles work by opening your web page using your web browser.

 ## Setting up your project directory